onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 60:01
 online you can buy everything online
 60:03
-these days tape script 4.4 what's the
+these days tapescript 4.4 what's the
 60:10
 missing word do you know famous the
 60:19